- About Us

-ICHOM was founded in 2012 by Professor Michael Porter of Harvard Business School, Martin Ingvar of the Karolinska Institute and the Boston Consulting Group.
-ICHOM’s mission is to unlock the potential of value-based health care by defining global Standard Sets of outcome measures that really matter to patients for the most relevant medical conditions and by driving adoption and reporting of these measures worldwide.
+ICHOM was founded in 2012 by Professor Michael Porter of Harvard Business School, Martin Ingvar of the Karolinska Institute and Stefan Larsson of the Boston Consulting Group.
+ICHOM’s mission is to unlock the potential of value-based health care by defining global Patient-Centered Outcome Measures of outcome measures that really matter to patients for the most relevant medical conditions and by driving adoption and reporting of these measures worldwide.

 Outcomes are the results of treatment that patients care about most.

 Outcomes are not “outputs”; they are not lab results; they are not technical details.
 They’re real-world results, like physical functioning or level of pain.
 How soon after treatment can a patient with low-back pain expect to return to work?
 How likely is a man to experience incontinence or sexual dysfunction after treatment for prostate cancer?
 These are questions about outcomes.
-Unfortunately, today, in health care systems around the world, evaluation efforts take into account a number of clinical indicators, structural metrics, and even reputation – but they tend to ignore outcomes.
+Unfortunately today, in health care systems around the world, evaluation efforts take into account a number of clinical indicators, structural metrics, and even reputation – but they tend to ignore outcomes.

 Value is defined as the outcomes that patients experience relative to the cost of delivering those outcomes.
-Value-based health care, or VBHC, is health care that delivers the best possible outcomes to patients for the lowest possible cost.
-We believe that choice and competition in health care should be based on value.
+Value-based healthcare, or VBHC, is health care that delivers the best possible outcomes to patients for the lowest possible cost.
+We believe that choice and competition in healthcare should be based on value.
 By restructuring care-delivery around outcomes, and promoting superior outcomes with financial incentives, health care systems will improve quality and curb inefficiencies.
 This will benefit every stakeholder across the health care spectrum.
 In a value-based world,

 The National Quality Forum (NQF) is a public-private partnership in the United States founded in 1999 to improve the quality of American health care.
 To date, NQF’s primary focus has been on endorsing measures for accountability, meaning those deemed valid for inclusion in pay-for-reporting programs or public transparency programs.
 For measures to be endorsed by the NQF, a rigorous process demonstrating performance variation as well as adequate risk-adjustment is required, among other things.
 As many ICHOM measures are patient-reported outcomes, on which performance variation is relatively unstudied and risk-adjustment undeveloped, these measures will require time before those steps can be fulfilled and the measures endorsed.
 Although we agree with the NQF in the long-term goal of public reporting and payment linked to outcomes, we see great value in first measuring for improvement and are focused there at present.